Yunyangosaurus

 Yunyangosaurus (meaning "Yunyang County lizard") is a genus of possible megalosauroid dinosaur from the Xintiangou Formation in Chongqing, China.
 The type and only species is Yunyangosaurus puanensis.
-The name was first published in the 2019 SVP abstract book by Hui (2019) before it was formally described in 2020.
+The name was first published in the 2019 SVP abstract book by Dai (2019) before it was formally described by Dai et al. (2020).

-The specimen consists of a disarticulated partial skeleton consisting of "eleven presacral vertebrae, several cervical and dorsal ribs and chevrons."
+The holotype specimen consists of a disarticulated partial skeleton consisting of "eleven presacral vertebrae, several cervical and dorsal ribs and chevrons."
 Judging from the remains, the animal would have been 4.7 meters (15.4 feet) long.